sphinx-doc/sphinx-intl/doc/basic.rst

 Optional features
 ==================
-These features depends on `transifex-client`_ tool.
+These features depends on the `transifex-client`_ tool.
 Please refer Installation_ section to install it.

 * create ``.transifexrc`` file from environment variable, without interactive